Introduction

 Business Development Engineering Manager

-Formalised position as manager of the engineering teams.
-Focused on group strategy, approach and direction.
+Looking after the engineering team and overall group strategy, approach and direction.

 PowerVR